iPaulPro/scaffold-lens/README.md

 ## Debugging

-You can debug your smart contracts using the Contract Degbugger.
+You can debug your smart contracts using the Contract Debugger.
 If you haven't already, from the root directory, start your NextJS app:
 ```shell
 yarn start
 ```